 Today’s Samurai school of self-defense is not a traditional martial arts school.
 We can come to you to give you private or group lessons or you can train in a traditional dojo.
 We do seminars at martial arts schools or secondary locations.
-We teach Goshin Budo Jujutsu and Hakkoryu Jujutsu at a local karate school two days a week.
+We teach Goshin Budo Jujutsu and Hakko-ryu Jujutsu at a local karate school two days a week.
 You can be a student at this local school and receive instruction in their style of Kempo Karate or receive instruction in Jujutsu from Sensei Joe as well as the option to receive private lessons if that works better for you.

-Goshin Budo Jujutsu?
+Goshin Budo Jujutsu

-This style of martial arts was founded in 1941 by Shodai Soke Okuyama Ryuho.
-It is a high level Jujutsu style from which all Jujutsu is based.
-Hakkoryu Jujutsu is like the masters program for Jujutsu practitioners.
-It also teaches Koho Shiatsu Igaku (acupressure).
-On a higher level (usually Yondan and higher), it teaches you about the 12 main meridians in the human body and how you can use these to help or heal someone as well as hurt someone without causing injury.
-Hakkoryu Jujutsu Honbu dojo (headquarters) is based in Omiya, Japan and the style has passed to Nidai Soke Okuyama Ryuho after the passing of Shodai Soke.
-Anyone wishing to study this style must have a certain level of prior martial arts training and experience (Jujutsu recommended) and must be affiliated with the Hakkoryu Honbu dojo before or shortly after starting to train with Sensei Joe in this style and remain in good standing with the Honbu. http://hakkoryu.com/organization/instructor-list/
+These Meridians can also be used defensively to hurt someone without causing serious injury.
+It will cause severe pain to the attacker and in most cases, stop the attack while showing compasion to the attacker from a budo standpoint by not overly injuring them and sticking with the 3 tenants of Hakkoryu which are no challenge, no resistance and no injury.
+It is meant to cause them so much pain that they will not want to continue with their attack but the minute they stop, they are no longer in pain.
+Hakko-ryu Jujutsu Honbu dojo (headquarters) is based in Omiya, Japan and the style has passed to Nidai Soke Okuyama Ryuho after the passing of Shodai Soke.
+Anyone wishing to study this style with sensei Joe must have a certain level of prior martial arts training and experience (Jujutsu recommended) and must be affiliated with the Hakko-ryu Honbu dojo before or shortly after starting to train with Sensei Joe in this style and remain in good standing with the Honbu. http://hakkoryu.com/organization/instructor-list/

 Copyright © 2018 Today's Samurai school of self defense - All Rights Reserved.